 Firmware – software program or set of instructions programmed on the flash read-only memory (ROM) of a hardware device.
 It provides the necessary instructions for how the device communicates with the other computer hardware.

+Fuzz Testing – process of creating malformed or unexpected data or call sequences to be consumed by the entity under test to verify that they are handled appropriately.

 Hardening – a process intended to eliminate a means of attack by patching vulnerabilities and turning off nonessential services.
+Hardening, when applied to computing, is the practice of reducing a system's vulnerability by reducing its attack surface.
+Hardening may involve a reduction in attack vectors by culling the pathways or vectors attackers would use (e.g., patching vulnerabilities and turning off nonessential services).

 Hardware – the material physical components of an information system.